Hanging a hammock is not a difficult task to do, especially when you know the techniques.

 We shall give you some tips on how to hang a hammock without damaging the trees from which it hangs in easy steps.

-Step 1: Find healthy trees
+Step 1: Find Healthy Trees

 Most experts recommend that you find trees with a trunk-to-trunk distance of 13 to 16 feet.
 However, distances more than 16 feet to 25 feet can be covered by using adjustable straps.

-Step 2: Determine the distance between trunks
+Step 2: Determine the Distance Between Trunks

 Lay down the entire hammock that you would want to hang between the trees and determine if the cot’s length (including the length of the rope and the strap) is enough to have a good tension and the right pitch.

-Step 3: Choosing the right technique for hanging
+Step 3: Choosing the Right Technique for Hanging

 By using this method, you can drill a hole (1/8 or 3/16 of an inch in diameter) as a pilot hole.
 Then use the carabiner required to lift the load and assemble the hammock.

 Hammocks without spreader bars (also called Brazilian or Maya types) may cause to envelop the user which is more ideal for one-person use where he/she wants limited movement.

 The new generation of hammocks nowadays (free standing hammocks) come with complete hardware, easy to assemble and taken down, and are very light and portable you can bring them anywhere.